ABOUT BODY-ORIENTED COUNSELLING

 In this context, I see your symptoms and problems as messages from your innermost self, and similar to a foreign language that needs translating, we need to decipher their meaning.

 Panic attacks, depression, anxiety, lack of sleep, chronic muscle tensions and pains in the body are all seen as communications from your inner world to you – and often the message is “Something isn’t right here and needs your attention!”
-My job as a Body Therapist is not to ‘fix’ or ‘change’ you, but to offer a safe and supportive space in which you can slow down and meet what is going on inside of you.
+My job as a Body-Oriented Therapist is not to ‘fix’ or ‘change’ you, but to offer a safe and supportive space in which you can slow down and meet what is going on inside of you.
 By doing this you can begin letting go of your old, unhelpful 'script' and start reflecting on what is most important to you in this life.

-In Body-Oriented Therapy, true health is seen as much more than just the absence of problems, and our focus goes far beyond becoming 'less miserable'.
-Exploring your pains and sorrows is an important part of this work - but ultimately the focus in Body-Oriented Therapy is to support you to feel more fully in contact with your own aliveness.
+In Body-Oriented Counselling, true health is seen as much more than just the absence of problems, and our focus goes far beyond becoming 'less miserable'.
+Exploring your pains and sorrows is an important part of this work - but ultimately the focus in Body-Oriented Counselling is to support you to feel more fully in contact with your own aliveness.
 This involves developing an increased capacity for joy and pleasure, unlocking your potential for more creativity, spontanaeity and the discovery of meaningful work - and the ability to enter into a mature, loving relationship with another human being.

 I also believe that this type of personal growth and development is inseparable from finding a bigger sense of meaning and purpose in life, a sense of belonging to the wider world.
 We must find our place in relation to the universe, and to do this mind and body need to be working in harmony with each other.